 Musée Condé, Chantilly

+In France, workshops sprang up which produced these books in series.
 In addition to the monastery writing rooms and the secular ateliers, the nobility took on a kind of patronage over these works.
 Princes and dukes called artists from different countries to their courts and appointed them to make books of hours according to their wishes.